cmfk-hamburg/site/src/content/en/tickets.md

 Early Bird Price: Full €40 / Student €32, until 26th April 2026<br>
 Ticket <a href="https://www.eventim-light.com/de/a/6609653825becd31e4790537" target="_blank">Festival Pass</a>

+Film tickets are sold both on-site and online.<br>
+Metropolis film screenings are available on the cinema website: <a href="https://metropoliskino.de" target="_blank">metropoliskino.de</a>.<br>
+For Festival Pass & Lichtmess films, QR codes will be updated soon!

 ### What's included in the Festival Pass?

 - Free Admission to All Film Screenings